 The rating exclusion categories are:

-- the empty home cannot be legally occupied by anybody
+- the empty home cannot be legally occupied by you or anyone else

-- the empty home cannot be occupied by anybody due to the actions of a public body
+- the empty home cannot be occupied by you or anyone else due to the actions of a public body

 - the empty home is a listed building

 - the empty home is an historic monument

 - the empty home is in the possession of the personal representative of a deceased person

 - there is a bankruptcy order against the owner

 - the owner is a trustee under a deed of arrangement

 - the owner is a company in administration